xavidelamo/mgci-docs/docs/source/annex1.rst

 	- Here you can select the specific imagery you want to download by selecting the relevant tiles.
 In this case, we will select all tiles as we want to use a global dataset.

 	|dem_usgs4|

+	The boundaries and names shown, and the designations used on this map do not imply official endorsement or acceptance by the United Nations.

 	- Two tiles resulting from the data search shown on the map, select the icons second from the left to display the data on the map for each tile.